mia-platform/documentation/docs/microfrontend-composer/external-components/overview.md

 }
 ```

-A webcomponent which exposes a static getter `__manifest` as per the following snippet:
+A Web Component which exposes a static getter `__manifest` as per the following snippet:

 ```typescript
 import type { Manifest } from '@micro-lc/compose-toolkit'